andrew/ultimate-awesome/README.md

 - [awesome-anime-sources](https://github.com/anshumanv/awesome-anime-sources) - A curated list of everything related to anime.
 - [awesome-substrate](https://github.com/polkadot-developers/awesome-substrate) - A curated list of awesome projects and resources related to the Substrate blockchain development framework.
 - [awesome-substrate](https://github.com/substrate-developer-hub/awesome-substrate) - A curated list of awesome projects and resources related to the Substrate blockchain development framework.
-- [awesome-ai-web-search](https://github.com/felladrin/awesome-ai-web-search) - A list of software that allows searching the web with the assistance of AI:
 - [awesome-sass](https://github.com/KittyGiraudel/awesome-sass) - A curated list of awesome Sass.
 - [awesome-qa](https://github.com/seriousran/awesome-qa) - 😎 A curated list of the Question Answering (QA).
 - [awesome-js-tooling-not-in-js](https://github.com/RobinCsl/awesome-js-tooling-not-in-js) - A curated list of JavaScript tooling not written in JavaScript.